HarryBof/Youtube-Content-Guard/README.md

     block = true/false
 ```

-Only the information required for the blocking decision is sent in this request.
+The current automatic checker sends the **video title and blocking rules** to Gemini.

 ## YouTube URL classification